openobserve/openobserve-docs/docs/guide/operator-guide/grafana_plugin.md

 ```

-We are using an `init container` in this case to download and configure zincobserve plugin for the grafana container.
+We are using an `init container` in this case to download and configure openobserve plugin for the grafana container.

 Now let's install the statefulset using the below command.